wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 Tested up to: 3.1
 Stable tag: 1.0.6

-SweetCaptcha - Design your own CAPTCHA and put your users and your website at first priority.
+Sweet Captcha - Design your own CAPTCHA and put your users and your website at first priority.

 == Description ==

 = General Information =

 Sweet Captcha is a free Captcha service putting your users and your website at first priority.

-We are focused on enhancing the user experience on your website.
-Captcha services today are making life difficult for the user, and for the website owner by using an element on the website that is not designed according to the website concept.
+= Do you hate today's CAPTCHA ??
+Then try Sweet Captcha =

 Instead of asking the user to input difficult and boring text, Sweet Captcha offers a cute and interactive friendly user experience.
 The Sweet Captcha consists of a question the user needs to answer by dragging the correct answer.

+= Do your users use iPad, iPhone or Andorid? =

-Sweet Catpcha works on smartphones, iphones and ipads and Android.
+Sweet Catpcha works on smartphones, iphones, ipads and Android.

 Sweet Captcha is an anti-spam solution for Wordpress forms, Contact Form 7, and BuddyPress.

-= Integration with WordPress =
+= Sweet Captcha Integration with WordPress =

 Sweet Captcha protects the following forms:
 ----------------------------------------